›› Setting new standards for healthcare EMC

 Filters also have an important role to play, particularly in guarding against the conduction of RFI into and out of the equipment, and iron-cored chokes are a frequently adopted solution for tackling harmonics.
 These relatively inexpensive components, correctly chosen and used, can transform the EMC performance of electronic and electrical equipment.

-While, as already mentioned, the best approach is to produce equipment which has the necessary EMC measures designed in, it is worth noting that filters, surge suppressors and even, in some instances, chokes are relatively small components.
-In suitable cases it may, therefore, be possible to retrofit them to existing designs so that performance can be enhanced to meet the requirements of the new standard.
+While, as already mentioned, the best approach is to produce equipment that has the necessary EMC measures designed in it, it is worth noting that filters, surge suppressors, and even, in some instances, chokes are relatively small components.
+In suitable cases, it may, therefore, be possible to retrofit them to existing designs so that performance can be enhanced to meet the requirements of the new standard.

 The risk of electric shock, which can arise when items of equipment are connected to separate earth points that are, through fault conditions or incorrect installation, at different potentials, is thereby eliminated.
 In medical applications, where even the smallest shock may prove fatal to an already weakened patient, this is an important consideration.